libsdl-org/SDL/docs/README-migration.md

 SDL_GL_GetDrawableSize() has been removed.
 SDL_GetWindowSizeInPixels() can be used in its place.

+The SDL_WINDOW_TOOLTIP and SDL_WINDOW_POPUP_MENU window flags are now supported on Windows, Mac (Cocoa), X11, and Wayland.
+Creating windows with these flags must happen via the `SDL_CreatePopupWindow()` function.
+This function requires passing in the handle to a valid parent window for the popup, and the popup window is positioned relative to the parent.

 The following functions have been renamed:
 * SDL_GetClosestDisplayMode() => SDL_GetClosestFullscreenDisplayMode()
 * SDL_GetPointDisplayIndex() => SDL_GetDisplayForPoint()